2020 NBA playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) Milwaukee Bucks vs. (5) Miami Heat

 After being fouled by Giannis Antetokounmpo on a game-winning shot attempt as time expired in regulation, Jimmy Butler won the game for Miami with a pair of walk-off free throws.
 This marked the first time a playoff game had ended in such a fashion since Game 1 of the 1979 NBA Finals.

 This was the second playoff meeting between these two teams, with the Heat winning the previous meeting.

 (2) Toronto Raptors vs. (3) Boston Celtics

 Both teams discussed a boycott of Game 1, similar to the Milwaukee Bucks, in protest due to the shooting of Jacob Blake.
 The game was eventually postponed.

 With 0.5 seconds on the clock and Toronto trailing by 2, Kyle Lowry threw a cross-court inbounds pass to OG Anunoby, who made a 3-point shot as the buzzer sounded to win the game for Toronto.

 This was the first playoff meeting between the Raptors and the Celtics.
-This was also the first best-of-7 playoff series in NBA history where the road team won every game (and the second overall in North American sports history in addition to the 2019 World Series).

-Western Conference Semifinals
+Western Conference semifinals

 (1) Los Angeles Lakers vs. (4) Houston Rockets

 This was the ninth playoff meeting between these two teams, with the Lakers winning five of the first eight meetings.